 - Level Four Cushioning.
 These shoes offer a lot of high-level cushioning performance and also perform well for long distance runners that hit the trails or roads daily.
 They also tend to be very versatile and can handle a lot of different types of terrain well.

 - Level Three Cushioning.
-This type of cushioning provides a balance between cushion and flexibility while still keeping the shoes lightweight.
+This type of cushioning provides a balance between cushion and flexibility while still keeping the shoe lightweight.
 Most of these shoes are meant for fast-paced daily running.
-This level of cushioning also feels more natural to most runners, and is great for runners that prefer to go faster on the trails.
+This level of cushioning also feels more natural to most runners and is great for runners that prefer to go faster on the trails.

 - Level Two Cushioning.
 Shoes made with level two cushioning are made to be very light and flexible, providing a little bit of cushioning and a minimalistic feel.
 These shoes can help you feel the road better and also help to strengthen your feet and form as you run.